-- 1.1 The annual accounts for the 2020/21 financial year summarise the Council transactions during the year and its position at the year end of 31 March 2021.
-Under the local Authority Accounts (Scotland) Regulations 2014, the Council is required to prepare an annual Statement of Accounts and Section 12 of the Local Government in Scotland Act 2003 requires that these accounts are prepared in accordance with the proper accounting practices. - 1.2 These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2020/21 ("the Code"), supported by International Financial Reporting Standards (IFRS).
-These are issued jointly by the Chartered Institute of Public Finance and Accountancy (CIPFA) and the Local Authority (Scotland) Accounts Advisory Committee (LASAAC) and are designed to give a "true and fair view" of the financial performance of the Council. - 1.3 The accounting policies to be adopted by North Ayrshire Council are reviewed on an annual basis in line with the CIPFA Code and submitted to the Audit and Scrutiny Committee for review in advance of the financial statements being prepared. - 1.4 There have been no material changes to the accounting policies for 2020/21.
+- 1.1 The annual accounts for the 2022/23 financial year summarise the Council transactions during the year and its position at the year end of 31 March 2023.
+Under the Local Authority Accounts (Scotland) Regulations 2014, the Council is required to prepare an annual Statement of Accounts and Section 12 of the Local Government in Scotland Act 2003 requires that these accounts are prepared in accordance with the proper accounting practices. - 1.2 These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2021/22 ("the Code"), supported by International Financial Reporting Standards (IFRS).
+These are issued jointly by the Chartered Institute of Public Finance and Accountancy (CIPFA) and the Local Authority (Scotland) Accounts Advisory Committee (LASAAC) and are designed to give a "true and fair view" of the financial performance of the Council. - 1.3 The accounting policies to be adopted by North Ayrshire Council are reviewed on an annual basis in line with the CIPFA Code and submitted to the Audit and Scrutiny Committee for approval in advance of the financial statements being prepared. - 1.4 The proposed accounting policies for 2022/23 have been updated to reflect changes in the guidance received from the Scottish Government and Audit Scotland during 2022/23. - 1.5 Although it was previously envisioned that North Ayrshire Council would adopt the requirements of IFRS 16 in relation to the accounting for leases from 1 April 2022, delays in the confirmation of final revised guidance from CIPFA / LASAAC will now result in the deferred implementation of the revised standard.
+This will now be adopted from 1 April 2023.
+As such, the draft accounting policies continue to reflect the existing accounting treatment.